ornelladotcom/resume-website-workshop/workshop/1-create-html.md

 #### Semantic tags

 Semantic tags are a relatively new addition to HTML.
 You may notice on the page there is a difference in size between `h1` and `h2`.
 This is because besides just indicating a level, header tags also modify how content is displayed.
-Semantic tags such as `main`, `article` and `section` are only used to group information together.
+Semantic tags such as `header`, `main`, `article` and `section` are only used to group information together.
 The main advantage is the ability to structure a large HTML document, and later use CSS to control how the content will actually get displayed.

 You can use semantic tags however you wish, but a common hierarchy is:

+- `header`
 - `main`
     - `article`
         - `section`